danidiaz/process-streaming/README.md

 - Concurrent, buffered, streaming access to stdin, stdout and stderr.

-- Easy integration with pipes-parse (even without a direct dependency).
+- Easy integration with pipes from the pipes-parse package and folds from the foldl package.

 - Avoid launching exceptions: use Either or similar solution to signal error conditions.